 Dormant months, during late fall through late winter, provide the best time to prune and remove dead branches.
 When pruning, plant health should be your number one priority.
 You may notice that some species of trees, like beech, birch, maple, elm, and yellowwood, “bleed” excessively with sap when cut.
 Though the cut and sap may cause the tree to look unsightly, the problem is temporary and causes no harm.
 Tree paints and wood dressings are rarely necessary and may actually slow down the natural healing process.
 Make a clean cut and let the tree heal on its own.

 Call Stein Tree Service for Residential and Commercial Tree Removal and Tree Care

 Stein Tree Service’s Certified Arborists and tree care specialists are skilled at determining tree health.
 They can easily determine when branch or tree removal is necessary due to tree death or disease.
-We strive to provide exemplary service for our residential and commercial clients in Delaware, Pennsylvania, New Jersey and Maryland.
+We strive to provide exemplary service for our residential and commercial clients in Delaware, Pennsylvania and Maryland.
 For information or to book a free consultation, contact us today!